Journalism at Carleton

 Now located in Carleton’s Richcraft Hall, where students have access to the latest in television, radio and online production technologies, the journalism program celebrated its 70th anniversary in 2015 and will be featured prominently as Carleton University prepares to mark its 75th anniversary in 2017.

 Embracing the future

-The 70th anniversary of the Journalism program in fall 2015, the 70th anniversary of the conferral of the first Journalism degrees in fall 2016, and the university’s 75th anniversary in 2017 all highlight our school’s storied past, while showcasing its headlong rush into the digital age.
+The 70th anniversary of the Journalism program in fall 2015, the 70th anniversary of the conferral of the first Journalism degrees in fall 2016, and the birth of its new publication Capital Current in fall 2018 all highlight our school’s storied past, while showcasing its headlong rush into the digital age.